jpbueno/eks-spot-lab/README.md

 # [LAB] JP's Amazon EKS with Spot instances

-### Create, connect to your Cloud9 environment, and open a terminal.
+### You can run this lab either from your local computer or for AWS Cloud9.
+If you opt for AWS Cloud9, please follow the link bellow to create, connect to your Cloud9 environment, and open a terminal to get started.

 Instructions: https://docs.aws.amazon.com/cloud9/latest/user-guide/environments.html